I’m talking about the handcuffs and leashes of the modern day: student loans.

 You should also consider if you even need a college degree in the first place.
 Times have changed, and a lot of information is available on the internet for free – if you know where to look.

-You should only opt for college education if you absolutely need it.
+You should only opt for a college education if you absolutely need it.

 Note: To keep calculations simple, we have not considered the time value of money and salary growth rates.
 You can consider them for more accurate numbers, however, the calculations will become significantly more complicated.